 Total titles: Over 2000 (according to the official page)

 Pros: Colossal library | multi-platform | fast video player | huge availability

-Amazon Prime Video is a premium service, but you get so much content.
+Amazon Prime Video is a premium service, and you get so much content.
 They regularly add new movies and shows, so you never feel full.

-The service is available in so many countries, including the US, UK, Australia and India.
-The plan starts from $9 per month, which unlocks the catalogue, while to unblock the US contents, you can use ExpressVPN (tested).
+The service is available in countries, including the US, UK, Australia and India.
+The plan starts from $9 per month; unlocking the catalogue while unblocking the US contents, you can use ExpressVPN (tested).

 Total titles: 250 to 300

 Pros: Average library size | multi-platform | fast video player

 Hulu is another premium service to watch anime on the go.
 It is only available in the US, but you get a lot of content, including

 - Attack on Titan

 - Your Lie in April